RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

               http://hpc3-14-00:8989/?token=ddfb32c5804b57a452e3f66d2d1572e35af845e84b138dc9
            or http://127.0.0.1:8989/?token=ddfb32c5804b57a452e3f66d2d1572e35af845e84b138dc9

-   At this point, you don't have a prompt and you cant do anything in this window as your Jupyter notebook is running.
+   At this point, you don't have a prompt and you can't do anything in this window as your Jupyter notebook is running.

    Note the last URL line of the output above, it includes local host, port and a token.